gpatelos/Getting-And-Cleaning-Data/README.md

 - train/y_train.txt
 - train/subject_train.txt

-####For a complete description of the analysis, collected data and features please see codebook.md
+####For a complete description of the analysis, collected data and features please see codebook.md, also in this repository